 4. all answers are correct

-18. When we find a solution at random, then this:
+18. When we find a solution at random, it is:

 2. trial and error strategy